euroscipy/euroscipy_proceedings/papers/davide_monari/davide_monari.rst

 3D voxel array reconstruction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The 3D reconstruction is performed by positioning the 2D US scans in the 3D space by using the corresponding pose.
 The first step is to import the images (DICOM file, standard format for medical imaging) and the synchronized kinematics files (C3D format) containing pose data.
 A 3D voxel array is then initialized.
-The 3D voxel array (a parallelepipedon) should be the smallest one containing the sequence of all the repositioned scans (:ref:`voxarrsmall`), in order to avoid RAM waste.
+The 3D voxel array (a parallelepipedon) should be the smallest one containing the sequence of all the repositioned scans, as seen in Figure :ref:`voxarrsmall`, in order to avoid RAM waste.
 To face this issue, in the present package two options are presented: reorienting manually the global reference frame in order to be approximately aligned with the scan direction during the acquisition; on the other hand, by using the Principal Component Analysis (PCA), it is also possible to find the scan direction and thereby realigning the voxel array according to this direction.

 .. figure:: diag_scan_direction.png